FOLLOW UP TO JUNE 9TH ZA MEETING

-Of equal concern is a proposed third structure at 19,567 sq. feet (7,442 sq. ft. is allowed) for the pre-school/administration offices all in a R-1 "residential" zone on the south end of the lot.
+Of equal concern is a proposed second structure at 19,567 sq. feet (7,442 sq. ft. is allowed) for the pre-school/administration offices all in a R-1 "residential" zone on the south end of the lot.

 The list of additional deviations is listed under “Why You Must support WNSG”

 Westwood Presbyterian Church at 10822 Wilshire Blvd & 10812 W. Ashton Avenue

 In the narrow parking lot just east of the church structure.
 There will be an entrance off Wilshire Blvd. for resident and guest drop-off, as well as subterranean parking.
 Exit will be both onto Wilshire and east on Ashton, the residential street on the southeast side of the property.

 The main entrance for the proposed pre-school/administration offices and eldercare facilities will be via Ashton Avenue off Malcolm Avenue.

 WHY IS THIS AN ISSUE FOR WESTWOOD

 If we allow Belmont Village & Westwood Presbyterian Church to break the rules today, then this can happen anywhere in Westwood and the single-family residential areas spanning from Sunset Blvd to Santa Monica Blvd tomorrow.